What Is The Ka Of Hcl

 Ka = [H₃O+][A-] / [HA]

 The brackets denote the molar concentrations of each species at equilibrium.
-It is important to note that the concentration of water is not included in the Ka expression because it is typically present in great excess and its concentration remains essentially constant.
+Worth pointing out that the concentration of water is not included in the Ka expression because it is typically present in great excess and its concentration remains essentially constant.

 Comprehensive Overview